Orteko/rcubevacation/README.txt

 Writing a new driver
 --------------------
-1) Create relevant entries in config.inc.php.
+1) Create relevant entries in config.ini.
 The name of array key must match the class name.
 3) Create lib/$driver.class.php
 3) Have your new driver extend VacationDriver
 4) Implement abstract public methods from base class: init(), setVacation(),_get()